Juni Crochet Reversible Dishcloth

 However, if you’d like a more robust pattern with a photo tutorial, the steps for the photo tutorial written out in full sentences and a printer friendly version of the PDF, I recommend you purchase the PDF pattern.

 With the PDF pattern, you will receive a detailed photo tutorial for Rows 1 through 11 which will set you up to work this crochet dishcloth with confidence.
 The photos include details with arrows and dots to help identify all the stitches and their placement.

 The PDF pattern also includes photo tutorials for the special stitches and for placing a border and finishing the hanging loop.

-Light Intermediate – Crocheters looking to purchase and follow this pattern should know how to:
+Light Intermediate – Crocheters looking to follow this pattern should know how to:

 - Read a crochet pattern – There is NOT a video tutorial for this pattern